Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 Note that if `doBlockUpdates=false` or the block update flag is set to `0` some other way, GDMC-HTTP will place blocks faster than if block updates were enabled.

-The following list shows which block update flags `doBlockUpdates` and `spawnDrops` get evaluated to internally:
+The following list shows which block update flags `doBlockUpdates` and `spawnDrops` get evaluated internally to:

 ```
 doBlockUpdates=False, spawnDrops=False -> 0110010